Lorem ipsum dolor sit amet, consectetur adipiscing elit. Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.

 AQUALIS also provided the necessary erosion control to complete the agreed upon repair.
 The area around the inlet also had to be stabilized to ensure proper flow and conveyance of stormwater.
 Rip rap was installed around inlets and outlets to prevent future wash out or expedited erosion.
 AQUALIS seeded the bare and eroded area in an attempt to further stabilize the vegetated shelf temporarily.

-Once the slope of the retention pond was reestablished and the inlet was functioning as designed, the area could be stabilized.
+Once the slope of the stormwater pond was reestablished and the inlet was functioning as designed, the area could be stabilized.
 AQUALIS used seeding mats to simultaneously stabilize the soil and seed the area with new vegetation.
 The type of seed is chosen based on soil type and region, the grass must be tolerant to the weather, in this case frost resistant.

 Future work will be done on this site, as budgetary constraints limited the amount of work that could be completed.
 The issue was remediated in a cost-effective manner on behalf of the client.
 The work done will limit future damage, until budgetary constraints can allow for additional phases of corrective repairs involving restoring the pond to the originally designed capacity.